simonccc/kopsrox/README.md

 automate creating a k3s cluster with proxmox api with a "kops like" cli and cluster config files

 ## status
+- config files and generated and checked against the API
+- creates a template file that is clonable
+- nothing else is working

+## problems
+- has to run on proxmox node to run "qm import"
+- user needs sudo qm access
+- the api token needs quite high permissions

+## done
-- logs into proxmox
+- logs into proxmox via API
 - writes init ini files and does some basic checks
-- nothing else is working

-## todo
-- support generation of barebones config and use of verbs
 - select which node you want to work with and write to config?
+- downloads the cloudinit image
 - create an image / template for cloning
+- generate the image to be used

+## in progress
+- support generation of barebones config and use of verbs

 ## reqs
 - support a cluster config file, instance type config files etc